Alexander The Great 4 Days from Aswan to Luxor

 After finishing the tour you will be back taking the same carriage to your ship and will get some rest enjoying the river banks and the most impressive scenery on the river Nile.

-You will arrive at Luxor late after sunset.
+You will arrive at Luxor at the evening

 Valley of the Kings